 Visitor Services Associate

-- 2. Provides support to Museum Members using Altru donor database software (training provided).
+- Provides support to JANM Members using Altru donor database software (training provided).
 Handles membership applications in person and over the telephone.
 Facilitates membership, gift certificate, and other promotional sales.
 For other donations, establishes lines of communication to the Development department.

-- 3. Provides guests with current information about Museum exhibitions, programs, and services including the Hirasaki National Resource Center, Facility Rentals, and Group Visits.
-Also provides visitors with information about the surrounding community.
+- Provides guests with current information about Museum exhibitions, programs, and services including the Hirasaki National Resource Center, Facility Rentals, and Group Tours.
+Provides visitors with information about the surrounding community, while highlighting the JANM’s competing programs and services.

-- 6. Ensures that the front desk is maintained and orderly.
-Stocks and maintains printed museum materials including visitor guides, admission stickers, receipt tape, validation stickers and surveys; alerts Supervisor when supplies are needed.
+- Ensures that the front desk is maintained and orderly.
+Stocks and maintains printed museum materials including visitor guides, admission stickers, receipt tape, validation stickers, and surveys; alerts Supervisor when supplies are needed.

-- 9 .
-Assists with maintaining the museum’s electronic scheduling in Altru and Google Calendar. /li>
+- Assists with maintaining the JANM’s electronic scheduling in Altru and Google Calendar.

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

-Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
+To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions as outlined above.

-Experience/Knowledge: Minimum One year of Front-Line Guest Service/Receptionist experience.
+Minimum One year of Front-Line Guest Service/Receptionist experience.
 Demonstrates flexibility, at all times, in order to ensure a high level of guest service.
-Excels in the ability to multi-task and prioritize under pressure.
-Has at least one year of guest service experience.
 Has familiarity with reception lobby tasks or similar operations that deal mainly with the general public as guests.
-Takes guest reservations and answer general inquiries--in person, over the phone, and via email--in a professional manner.
+Takes guest reservations and answers general inquiries—in person, over the phone, and via email—in a professional manner.
 Is adept with handling cash and processing sales.
 Demonstrates strong initiative, follow through, while being detail-oriented.
 Is able to be a self-starter within a fast paced, team environment, adjusting and providing appropriate action when unanticipated needs arise.
 Is willing to learn and apply new skills.
-Prior non-profit, museum experience and working with volunteers is preferred.
-Knowledge of Japanese American history, culture and community is a plus.
-Familiarity with Little Tokyo community is beneficial.
-Weekend and some evening hours are required.
+Prior non-profit, museum experience and working with volunteers is beneficial.
+Knowledge of Japanese American history, culture, and community is a plus.
+Requires availability on weekends and evening hours.

-Communication: Demonstrates consistently strong guest service skills to external visitors, co-workers, volunteers, and consultants, in person, over the phone, and via email.
+Demonstrates consistently strong guest service skills to external visitors, co-workers, volunteers, consultants, in person, over the phone, and via email.
 Conveys a friendly and diplomatic demeanor at all times.
-Projects a positive image as a representative of the National Museum.
+Projects a positive image as a representative of the Museum; Facilitates discussion on Museum’s unique positioning, branding, and programming.
 Has excellent communication and negotiation skills.
 Is able to read, write, and comprehend routine reports and correspondence, including safety rules, operating and maintenance instructions, and procedural manuals.
-Is able to effectively present information in one-on-one, small group format, and large group format.
+Is able to effectively present information in one-on-one, small group, and large group format.

-Computer: Is computer literate, Internet savvy, and experience with MS Office, Google Calendar, Google Drive, and Altru preferred.
+Is computer literate, Internet savvy, and experience with MS Office, Gmail, Google Calendar, Google Drive, and Altru preferred.
 Speed, accuracy, and attention to detail are essential.